DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 702: "Gosh darn it Iron, why can't you have a short name like the rest of us ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/300358683/1.0 "devicatSPOOK") ?" -DeviCat (10-Oct-19)
 * 703: "I'm finally seeing the light at the end of the tunnel ![devicatSPARKLE](https://static-cdn.jtvnw.net/emoticons/v1/1857235/1.0 "devicatSPARKLE") - and it involves… a hand." -DeviCat (25-Oct-19)
 * 704: "Kitten is not a flavour, obviously." -DeviCat (28-Oct-19)
+* 705: "I'm trying to visualize this dude's skeleton" -Devicat (29-Oct-19)

 There may be quotes newer than these that have yet to be collected.